Indian grandchildren post touching write-up for grandmum who died in plane crash

 4 Indian Grandchildren Write Touching Tribute For Their Grandmother Who Died in June 12 Plane Crash

-- An Indian woman who used to be a headteacher of a school in the UK was among the people who died in the Ahmedabad plane crash
+- An Indian woman who used to be a headteacher at a school in the UK was one of the victims of the Ahmedabad plane crash

 - She sadly passed on while travelling to the UK via an Air India Flight AI117, which fatally crashed in Ahmedabad and killed at least 270

-Panna Nagar, an Indian woman who has worked for 15 years as a head teacher, sadly died in the Air India plane that crashed on June 12.
+Panna Nagar, an Indian woman who had worked for 15 years as a headteacher, sadly died in the Air India plane that crashed on June 12.

 The woman was returning to the UK via the Ahmedabad Airport when tragedy struck, and she lost her life.